Crossing the Divide

 The roads were dry the rest of the way in Kamloops.
 According to weather reports there has been recent snow near Kamloops but there is nothing evident in the City this evening.

-2 responses to “Crossing the Divide”
+2 thoughts on “Crossing the Divide”

-That picture makes me think of the only part of the Rockies i had gone through, going east from San Francisco to Reno.
+1. That picture makes me think of the only part of the Rockies i had gone through, going east from San Francisco to Reno.
 I think it was the Sierras.
 It had about the same type of verticality and the pines were very simular.
 No snow there then and my little Chevy Sprint did great in the mountains with two people in it. i got 62 miles to the gallon on the way down out of the mountains, but I was coasting alot.

 I hate travelling in the winter.
 My mom better not die until the summer, she’s going to stay frozen until the snow goes.